adinium72/ECM1400-Coursework/README.md

-# ECM1400 Personalised Covid-19 Data Dashboard Coursework
+# ECM1400 Personalised COVID-19 Data Dashboard Coursework

-The following application is the personalised Covid-19 data dashboard for the ECM1400 module's continuous assessment coursework.
+The following application is the personalised COVID-19 data dashboard for the ECM1400 Programming module's continuous assessment coursework.
-The coursework is 100% of the module's grade and adheres the specification and mark scheme guidelines detailed in the links below:
+The coursework is 100% of the module's grade and adheres to the specification and mark scheme guidelines detailed in the links below:

 INSERT GITHUB LINK
 INSERT GITHUB LINK

-The data dashboard application coordinates information about the COVID infection rates from the official Public Health England API and news stories (articles) about COVID-19 from the news API provided by "https://newsapi.org/".
+The data dashboard application coordinates information about the UK's local and national COVID infection rates from the official Public Health England API and news stories (articles) about COVID-19 from the news API provided by "https://newsapi.org/".

-The dashboard helps a user visualize the data streams provided by these APIs and enables users to schedule and cancel updates for the COVID data and news articles respectively by retrieving the newest data from each of the APIs.
+The dashboard helps a user visualize the data streams provided by these APIs and enables users to schedule and cancel updates for the COVID data and news articles respectively by retrieving the newest data from each of the APIs via use of a front-end web template.
 Users can also choose to make these updates repeat at the same time daily.

 ## Features or examples